 Provincial, territorial and federal governments

-1. Follow the lead of Alberta, New Brunswick and Ontario and ensure that once a pledge is made, Mifegymiso is available in the timeliest way possible.
+1. Follow the lead of provinces where universal cost coverage has been achieved and ensure that once a pledge is made, Mifegymiso is available in the timeliest way possible.

-2. Remove policies that compromise access to abortion.
-For example, New Brunswick needs to start funding abortions and ultrasounds provided outside of hospitals.
+3. Remove policies that compromise access to abortion.
+For example, New Brunswick and Prince Edward Island need to start funding abortions and ultrasounds provided outside of hospitals.

-5. Ensure the safety and integrity of Mifegymiso prescribers and all abortion providers by introducing Bubble Zone legislation that reflect the needs and demands of health care providers working both from and outside of abortion clinics and/or hospitals.
+6. Ensure the safety and integrity of Mifegymiso prescribers and all abortion providers by introducing Safe Access Zone that reflect the needs and demands of health care providers working both from and outside of abortion clinics and/or hospitals.

-6. Ensure health care providers (including new prescribers and other providers like those offering ultrasounds) receive the necessary support to offer Mifegymiso in a timely way, including in remote and rural areas.
+7. Ensure health care providers (including new prescribers and other providers like those offering ultrasounds) receive the necessary support to offer Mifegymiso in a timely way, including in remote and rural areas.
 This means supporting practitioners who need guidance, supporting communities of practice and developing the appropriate resources for prescribers to feel empowered to offer this service.
+This can also look like offering easy to read evidence-based information on medical abortion on Ministries of Health’s websites to ensure the public can access reputable information on the matter.

 Professional bodies regulating physicians and pharmacists